What is AnyLog?

 Are the AnyLog technical white papers available?

-We plan to release the white papers and Q2 of 2019.
+We plan to release the white papers in Q2 of 2020.
 However, we can share the white papers to identified individuals under a NDA.
-If you are interested in the technical papers please contact us using this form .
+If you are interested in the technical papers please contact us using this form

 What is the business model of AnyLog?